This one bowl, super easy Gluten Free Cornbread is perfectly sweet, crunchy on the outside and soft and tender on the inside.

 So when we went back to Disney at the beginning of 2020, I was so disappointed with the gluten free cornbread they served me (see my review here), I vowed I would make their original version gluten free when I got home.
 I'm so glad I did because I will never make another cornbread recipe again!

 HOW I MADE THIS CORNBREAD GLUTEN FREE

-The cast of characters are the usual:
+The cast of characters also includes:

-- Cornmeal — Make sure the cornmeal is gluten free!
+- Cornmeal -- Make sure the cornmeal is gluten free!

 YES, you can most definitely use corn grits instead of cornmeal!
-I actually prefer grits to cornmeal because they give a nice little crunch in the cake, but either can be used with great results!!
+I actually prefer grits to cornmeal because they give a nice little crunch in the bread, but either can be used with great results!!

 Absolutely!!
 Wrap any leftover cornbread in plastic wrap and place in a large ziptop plastic bag, removing as much air as possible.
 Freeze for about 2-3 months.
 To thaw, leave individually wrapped slices fully wrapped until thawed on countertop to retain moisture.

-The BEST Gluten Free Cornbread
+Sweet Gluten Free Cornbread